Logo

 Disorder of Posttraumatic Stress

 The first-choice method of treating PTSD is therapy.
 Medication, however, could also be necessary to control symptoms.
-Doctors often advise SSRIs for this reason since they are good at managing the intrusive and avoidant symptoms of PTSD.
+Doctors often advise SSRIs for this reason since they are effective at managing the intrusive and avoidant symptoms of PTSD.

 Nervous bulimia